vitorleonel/stepy-product-publisher/README.md

 From what is already in this repository, I would continue or add the following things:

-- I would add the unit tests;
+- I would add the unit tests using Jest with React Testing library;
-- I would add E2E tests to ensure flow;
+- I would add E2E tests to ensure flow using Cypress;
 - I would continue to adjust the lint's and prettier config;
 - ...among other things that a real project would require